I feel like the box should say:

 - 1/4 cup fresh avocado, mashed

-- 1 flax egg [1 tbsp freshly ground flax + 3 tbsp water]
+- 1 flax egg [1 tablespoon freshly ground flax + 3 tablespoon water]

 - 8 almonds, smashed

-- 1 tbsp coconut sugar [optional - it's great without it!]
+- 1 tablespoon coconut sugar [optional - it's great without it!]

 - handful of chocolate chunks [you can try making your own too!
 Recipe below]